adinasarapu/adinasarapu.github.io/_pages/about.md

 Lesch-Nyhan disease (LND) is an inherited disorder caused by pathogenic variants in the HPRT1 gene, which encodes the purine recycling enzyme hypoxanthine-guanine phosphoribosyltransferase (HGprt).

-Dystonia (DYT) is a movement disorder i.e characterized by involuntary movements & postures.
+Dystonia is a movement disorder i.e characterized by involuntary movements & postures.
 Dystonia may be inherited, acquired, or idiopathic (no known cause).
-Inherited disorders are transmitted genetically either in an autosomal recessive, autosomal dominant, X-linked or mitochondrial manner.
+DYT1-dystonia is caused by autosomal dominant mutations in the TOR1A gene, most frequently a heterozygous in-frame deletion in exon 5.

 ![Lesch-Nyhan-Disease](/images/illustration1.png)
 {% comment %}